oomlout/oomlout_oomp_builder/navigation/electronic/header/2_5_mm_jst_xh/2_pin/through_hole/part/readme.md

-# Electronic Header 2 5 Mm Jst Xh 2 Pin Through Hole
+# Electronic Header 2 5 mm Jst Xh 2 Pin Through Hole

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base